duxsco/gentoo-installation/README.md

 The installation steps make use of LUKS encryption wherever possible.
 Only the EFI System Partitions are not encrypted, but the EFI binaries are Secure Boot signed.
 Other files, required for booting (e.g. kernel, initramfs), are GnuPG signed.
 The signature is verified upon boot, and bootup aborts if verification fails.
 You need to boot using EFI (not BIOS), because the boot partition will be encrypted, and decryption of said partition with the help of GRUB won't work otherwise.

 The number of disks, where Gentoo Linux will be installed, must be less than 5.
 Depending on the number of disks, BTRFS "single", "raid1", "raid1c3" or "raid1c4" is used for the `system` partition where the Btrfs subvolumes are located (`@root`, `@home` etc.).
-Furthermore, MDADM RAID 1 may be used for `boot` and `swap` partitions.
+Furthermore, MDADM RAID 1 may be used for `boot`, `rescue` and `swap` partitions.
 And, EFI System Partitions each with their own EFI entry are created one for each disk.

 - Single disk: